abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Groups
 ---

 A group is a monoid such that for each of it's elements, there is another element which is the so called "inverse" of the first one  where the element and its inverse cancel each other out when applied one after the other.
-Plain-english definitions like this make you appreciate mathematical formulas more - formally we say that for all elements $x$, there must exist $x'$ such that $x • x' = i$ ( where $i$ is the identity element).
+Plain-English definitions like this make you appreciate mathematical formulas more - formally we say that for all elements $x$, there must exist $x'$ such that $x • x' = i$ ( where $i$ is the identity element).

 If we view *monoids* as a means of modeling the effect of applying a set of (associative) actions, we use *groups* to model the effects of actions are also *reversible*.